The backpacking world has its share of hotly debated topics. A noteworthy example is the quintessential question of tarp vs tent shelter.

 Tents can also be used in a variety of seasons and weather conditions.
 Because they’re fully enclosed, they offer protection from the elements and from unwelcome crawling visitors.

-No, they aren’t (but technically can be) those blue flappy things at Home Depot.
+No, they aren’t (but technically, they can be) those blue-flappy things at Home Depot.

 True camping tarps are made of much more lightweight fabric than anything at a hardware store.